 This document relies on information provided by the United States Preventive Services Task Force (USPSTF) as part of its recommendation statement on colorectal cancer screening.

 The USPSTF is made up of experts in prevention and evidence-based medicine who volunteer their time to serve on the task force.
 USPSTF recommendations are used nationwide to guide discussions of the value of preventive screening.

 A Quick Review of Recommended Methods for Colorectal Cancer Screening

-In June 2016, the USPSTF gave its highest “A” rating to screening for all adults ages 50 to 75 at average risk of colorectal disease.
-Rather than rating a specific type of screening, as it had in the past, the USPSTF indicated that the best form of screening is the one that patients will use.
+The USPSTF gives its highest “A” rating to screening for all adults ages 50 to 75 at average risk of colorectal disease.
+Rather than rating a specific type of screening, the USPSTF has indicated that the best form of screening is the one that patients will use.
 This will help meet USPSTF’s goal, which is “to maximize the total number of persons who are screened because that will have the largest effect on reducing colorectal cancer deaths.”

 The USPSTF’s 2016 recommendation applies to a total of five types of colorectal cancer screening, including two that are on the recommended list for the first time: “virtual colonoscopy,” which is also known as computed tomography (CT) colonography, and Cologuard®, which is a fecal DNA test.

 The Affordable Care Act (ACA) requires 100 percent coverage of all forms of colorectal cancer screening recommended by the USPSTF.
 Health benefit plans have one year to alter plan designs to offer A-rated screening methods without a co-payment.